burcakotlu/GLANET/docs/source/tutorial.rst

 2)	You have to provide the User Defined Library Input File to be added into the library.
 	In this input file, you list the file/s that you want to add into library.
-	After header line, in each row of this file,
+	With an header line at the top, in each row of this file, there are 4 tab separated columns.

+	* *Header Line is as follows*
+	Describes the 4 columns in this input file.
+	![1.
+Column: FilePath_FileName]	[2.
+Column: ElementType]	[3.
+Column: ElementName]	[4.
+Column: Optional Column for considering window around summit in case of TF Data]

 	* *In the first column*
 	You provide the path to the file including file name,